mmcc007/fledge/README.md

     The version name is the git tag, which tags the code used in the build.
 Alternatively the build server records the commit ID used in the build next to the build number.
 1. User support
-    The app name, version name, and build number can be displayed in an About section of the shipped app for support and bug fixing.
+    The app name, version name, and build number can be displayed in an 'About' section of the shipped app for support and bug fixing.
 These values will be the same on both android and ios.

      This allows tracing-back from any version of your app on any device, to the related build and source code.
 This can be used to resolve feature and bug issues.